defano/jmonet/README.md

 `AbstractPolylineTool`   | Click-click-click-double-click to define segments in a polygon or curve.
 Examples: Curve, Polygon tools.
 `AbstractSelectionTool`  | Most complex of the tool bases; click-and-drag to define a shape to be drawn with marching ants allowing the user to move or modify the underlying graphic.
 Examples: Selection, Lasso, Rotate tools.
 `AbstractTransformTool`  | Click-and-drag to select a rectangular boundary drawn with drag handles at each corner which can moved by the user.
 Example: Slant, projection, perspective and rubber sheet tools.

-#### How can I layer canvases atop one another, or place other UI elements (like buttons and fields) on top of the painted graphics?

-Place the canvas(es) and/or other UI components in a `LayeredPane`.
-Use the `LayeredPane` to control z-order.

 #### My canvas isn't getting garbage collected.
 This library has a memory leak.